13th IAPR International Workshop on Document Analysis Systems

 The first project involves document layout analysis methods to facilitate one of the first digital libraries, Bell Labs RightPages.
 However, publishers would not offer material through the system until we developed watermarking methods to assert their ownership.
 The second project is a voice-only system for healthcare workers to enable hands-free communications.
 But the system was impractical without authentication: how do you securely speak a password?
 The third project was for security purposes only, to design a counterfeit-resistant photo-ID card that can be retrofited to current non-secure cards, printed on paper, and even duplicated.
 We accomplished this in the early days of public key cryptography.
 Finally I will describe current work in "Kind Cameras", for which video analytics methods have been developed to extend past security cameras to interactive cameras for fun and art.

-TUtheSky - enjoy some wine or beer at the top of Vienna.
+You can enjoy some wine or beer at the welcome attendance which takes place at TUtheSky.

 Robert Sablatnig (Austria)